Robust Gaussian Process Regression Based on Iterative Trimming: Experiments with Synthetic Datasets

-Each training set contains 100 data points uniformly drawn from $[-3, 3]$.\footnote{ It is slightly different from \cite{Neal1997} who sampled $x$ from a normal distribution, since we are not interested in the possible leverage points in $x$ in this work. } Function values at a fraction of $1-\pi_o$ of the points are corrupted using Gaussian noise with standard deviation $\sigma_r=0.1$, while the rest $\pi_o$ points are corrupted heavily as outliers with bias $b_o$ and standard deviation $\sigma_o$.
-A noise-free test set of 2000 points was generated uniformly in the same range.
+Gaussian noise is assumed for the main samples in Cases 1--7, and a Student-$t$ noise is assumed in Cases 8 and 9.
+Moreover, Cases 2--6 are further contaminated by another Gaussian component with substantially larger ($\times 10$ or more) scatter, while Case 7 is contaminated by uniformly distributed outliers.
+The difference between each case and the ``fiducial'' case is marked in bold.
+Cases 4 and 9 are particularly challenging problems for the excessive contamination fraction (45\%) and extremely distributed outliers ($\mathrm{var}[\epsilon]=\infty$).

-In the \textit{fiducial test case}, we take $\pi_o=0.15$, $b_o=0$ and $\sigma_o=1$.
-Three variants are created to explore the performance in different situations.
-In each case, one of the parameters is changed.
-We adopt $\pi_o=0.45$ for \textit{abundant outliers}, $b_o$ for \textit{skewed outliers}, and $\sigma_o=5$ for \textit{extreme outliers}.
-50 training sets are generated in each case.
+Each test case contains 50 training samples, and each sample contains $n=100$ data points randomly drawn from $x\in[-3, 3]$ \footnote{ It is slightly different from the original \citet{Neal1997} dataset, where $x$ was sampled from a normal distribution.
+It is because we are not interested in the possible leverage points in $x$ in this work. } (see \reffig{fig:mock} for examples).
+We also generate larger samples with $n=500$ for comparison.
+A noise-free test sample of $m=2000$ points is uniformly drawn in the same range.